History of sports in the United States: Popularity of sports

 Baseball has been regarded as the national sport since the late 19th century, with Major League Baseball (MLB) being the top league, while American football is now by several measures the most popular spectator sport, with the National Football League (NFL) having the highest average attendance of any sports league in the world and a Super Bowl watched by millions globally.
 Basketball and ice hockey are the country's leading professional team sports to be primarily played indoors, with the top leagues being the National Basketball Association (NBA) and the National Hockey League (NHL).
 These four major sports, when played professionally, each occupy a season at different, but overlapping, times of the year.

-In soccer, the country hosted the 1994 FIFA World Cup and will host the 2026 FIFA World Cup, the men's national soccer team qualified to seven World Cups and the women's team has won the FIFA Women's World Cup four times; Major League Soccer is the sport's highest league in the United States.
+In soccer, the country hosted the 1994 FIFA World Cup and co-hosted the 2026 World Cup.
+The men's national soccer team has qualified to twelve World Cups and the women's team has won the FIFA Women's World Cup four times; Major League Soccer is the sport's highest league in the United States.
 In the 21st century, soccer in the U.S. has seen significant growth, with Major League Soccer (MLS) and the National Women’s Soccer League (NWSL) becoming prominent fixtures in professional sports. while college soccer continues to serve as a key development platform for emerging talent, Women teams from schools with strong soccer programs, such as UNC, Florida State, and Stanford, have contributed to the sport's popularity.
 This expansion is marked by increased attendance, media coverage, and a growing fan base across both men’s and women’s soccer.

 Boxing and horse racing were once the most watched individual sports, but they have been eclipsed by Mixed Martial Arts (MMA) and auto racing, particularly NASCAR.
 The Ultimate Fighting Championship (UFC) in 1993 started showcasing various fighting styles in a cage match format, drawing initial interest.
 The Daytona 500 often referred to as "The Great American Race", it has been a major event in NASCAR since its inception.
 Richard Petty, Dale Earnhardt, and Jeff Gordon became legends in NASCAR, each contributing to the sport's rise in popularity.
 NASCAR's fan base has remained strong, with events like the Daytona 500 and the NASCAR Cup Series attracting large audiences.
 The Premier Lacrosse League PLL, founded in 2019, has attracted attention with its innovative approach to league management and high-level competition.

 College football and basketball attract large audiences.
-While not as popular as football or basketball, college baseball has a dedicated following, particularly during the NCAA Baseball Tournament and the College World Series held in Omaha, Nebraska.
-The Women's College World Series (WCWS) also attracting large crowds and significant television viewership.
+While not as popular as football or basketball, college baseball has a dedicated following, particularly during the NCAA Baseball Tournament and the Men's College World Series held in Omaha, Nebraska.
+The Women's College World Series (WCWS), held in Oklahoma City, also attracts large crowds and significant television viewership.
 Teams from programs like Oklahoma, UCLA, and Florida often draw large fan bases.